 The Bureau for Food and Agricultural Policies (BFAP) has been very helpful in assisting the PRF to establish a soybean scenario plan for the industry.
 Preliminary reports have been received and the final report will be available early in 2010/2011.
 This report is likely to provide information that will dispel many of the misconceptions in the soybean industry.

 The PRF continues to maintain a policy of sustained technology transfer at all levels.
-Well-known experts were invited to some of the Board and working group meetings.
+Well-known experts were invited to some of the Board and work group meetings.
 Board meetings were addressed, inter alia, by Prof R Schulze of the University of KwaZulu-Natal and Prof M Karaan of the University of Stellenbosch.
-Other speakers at the different working group meetings are mentioned in the specific sub-sections of this report.
+Other speakers at the different work group meetings are mentioned in the specific sub-sections of this report.

 As a result of agreements with foreign institutions the PRF, for the first time in its history, invited foreign experts to assist with technology transfer.
 Dr JFV Silva of Embrapa was invited as a PRF guest to address the NSSA Symposium in South Africa.
-Similarly, two seed growers from INTA, Messrs Ignacio Vicentin and Luis Salines, as well as Prof F Rodrigues of the University of Viçosa, visited South Africa and met with various experts and working groups.
+Similarly, two seed growers from INTA, Messrs Ignacio Vicentin and Luis Salines, as well as Prof F Rodrigues of the University of Viçosa, visited South Africa and met with various experts and work groups.

 In an attempt to promote the canola industry, the PRF Board arranged for the chairman of the Australian Oil Seeds Federation (AOF), Mr T Potter, to visit South Africa in 2010/2011.
 Some PRF Trustees and contractors visited Australia, Argentina, Brazil and China during the year both for business visits and to attend congresses.

 Although bio-fuel is not yet an important commodity in South Africa, the PRF considers the future of the bio-fuel industry and its resultant by-products to be of considerable importance.
-The Board and its working groups are kept up to date with the latest developments in this industry by Dr Lourens du Plessis, a contractor who submits quarterly reports to the PRF on this subject.
+The Board and its work groups are kept up to date with the latest developments in this industry by Dr Lourens du Plessis, a contractor who submits quarterly reports to the PRF on this subject.

 The PRF feels that the growth in the soybean industry is a highlight, in spite of the opposing opinion held by Grain South Africa.
 More particulars and facts about the soybean industry are provided in paragraph 6.5.2 of this report.